IshmaelRogers/RobotKinematics/README.md

 Please see rot2euler.py in this repository to get an example of how this is accomplished

+Results of code as is
+---
+alpha is  45.0000000000000 degrees beta is   60.0000000000000 degrees gamma is  30.0000000000000 degrees

 # Translations

+Consider two reference frames A and B that have the same orientation but their origins are not coincident.

+[translation]

+describing P relative to A is vector addition

+A_r_P/A = A_r_B/A + B_r_p/B

 # Homogeneous Transformations